Last updated on May 23rd, 2023 at 03:28 pm

 What does the AHI reading mean on a CPAP machine?

 Most people first become aware of the term AHI from a sleep test or sleep study.
 A sleep study can determine if someone has Obstructive Sleep Apnoea (OSA) or not.
-The AHI number has to reach a certain level to confirm Sleep Apnoea.
-Once your OSA is confirmed, you will receive a recommended treatment plan.
+The AHI number must reach a certain level to confirm Sleep Apnoea.
+Once your OSA is confirmed, you will receive your report with the recommended treatment options.

-AHI stands for Apnoea Hypopnoea Index, which is the calculation of apnoeas and hypopnoeas that occur during sleep.
-This calculated number is then divided by the hours you sleep, resulting in your AHI.
+AHI stands for Apnoea Hypopnoea Index, which measures the number of apnoeas and hypopnoeas that occur during sleep.
+To calculate the AHI, the total number of these events is determined and then divided by the hours you sleep.

-Hypopnoea: A period of shallow breathing for ten 10 seconds or longer.
-Your breathing doesn’t entirely stop; however, your airflow is 30% lower than usual.
+Hypopnoea: A period of shallow breathing for ten seconds or longer.
+Your breathing doesn’t entirely stop; however, your airflow is ≥30% lower than usual.
+These events are also always associated with a significant drop in oxygen saturation.

-Apnoeas and hypopnoeas are very similar and can cause you to wake up to catch your breath.
+Apnoeas and hypopnoeas are very similar and can cause you to wake up suddenly during sleep.
 You may do this by waking up choking, coughing and gasping.

 If you are already a CPAP machine user, you may find your CPAP readings will state your AHI in the sleep data report.
-This is certainly the case with newer machines.
-Your AHI should remain low, and if it does not, this could be a sign that there is an issue with your equipment set up, e.g. your mask is leaking air.
+Your AHI should remain low, and if it does not, this could be a sign that there is an issue with your equipment set-up, e.g. your mask is leaking air.

 What is a normal AHI score?